francescopatane96/scTAMsExplorer/README.md

 ### 2 · Change the docker memory limit up to 16 GB
 Settings/Resources/Resource Allocation/Memory Limit

-### 3 · Download the image and run the container via terminal
+### 3 · Download the image and run the container via terminal (adapt "/path/to/your/seurat_object.rds")

 ```
 docker run --rm -p 3838:3838 \